 For example, women are cautioned against certain sinful attitudes and portrayed as potentially wanting to seize power through manipulation or in other unhealthy ways, and warned against this.
 But there is no corresponding portrayal and caution of men about holding their power in dictatorial and unhealthy ways!
 Surely men have sinful attitudes that also require a word of caution.

 And to be frank, no women I know – who are seeking more opportunity in the church – want to compete with or topple the men.
 They don’t.
-They simply want to be valued, respected, and given the opportunity to lead and use their gifts along with the men.
+They simply want to be valued and given the opportunity to lead and use their gifts along with the men.

 Even if some women feel forced to use unhealthy and sinful ways to wiggle their way into power, shouldn’t there be honest analysis of why they have had to revert to such tactics?
 Shouldn’t there at least be some indictment of the men for an inappropriate and sinful use of their power?